 The largest investor categories in the Norwegian bond market are life insurance companies, pension funds, banks and mutual funds (Table 1.2).
-Foreign investors are the dominant category in the government bond market.
-Compared with government bond markets in other countries, the ownership share held by foreign investors in Norway is high.
+Foreign investors are the dominant category in the government bond market and, compared with other countries, the share of bonds held by foreign investors is high in Norway.

 Life insurance companies and pension funds have long-term obligations and have traditionally invested in bonds with long maturities and low credit risk.
 These participants are therefore substantial investors in the government bond, covered bond and municipal bond markets, although they also purchase bonds issued by businesses with low credit risk.
 In many cases, bonds are held to maturity.
 In recent years, the government bond and covered bond holdings of life insurance companies and pension funds have fallen.

 This may be related to these investors' nominal required rate of return, which has been higher than the current low yields on government bonds and covered bonds.
 (Read more in Section 2.5: Insurance companies and Section 2.6 Pension funds.)